hydephp/develop/docs/advanced-features/hyde-pages.md

 #### Inheritance

-Since all HydePages extend the base `HydePage` class, those shared methods are only listed once, under the `HydePage` class.
+Since all HydePages extend the base `HydePage` class, those shared methods are only listed once, under the `HydePage` class documentation which is conveniently located just below this section.

 ### Table of Contents